DavidH-dev93/moderntax-challenge/README.md

 If no family preferences have been entered then the message `NO STARTER BOXES GENERATED` should be displayed.

+We've provided a skeleton BoxPrinter class that you can use to get started printing the output for a set of boxes.

 **Refills**

 _As a Beam Shipping Manager_<br>